The Cottagers didn't use chemicals! So I'm assuming you are not going to use fertilisers, the cost will be greater than the

 savings you are going to make growing your own anyway.

-If you are planning to turn a lawn into a planting area for fruit and veg, you will need to remove the turf, the easiest way is to cover the area with black plastic until the grass rots.
+If you are planning to turn a lawn into a planting area for vegetables, you will need to remove the turf.
+The easiest way is to cover the area with black plastic until the grass

 Digging the ground

-Dig the area over removing as many large stones and weeds as you can, don't try to remove every stone, its impossible.
+Dig the area over removing as many large stones and weeds as you can, don't try to remove every stone it is impossible.

-Sandy soil is easier to dig but doesn't have as many of the essential nutrients clay soil does so you will need to dig in plenty of compost making compost
+Sandy soil is easier to dig.
+However, won't have as many of the essential nutrients clay soil does so you will need to dig in plenty of

 How to test your type of garden soil

-These vegetables are easy to grow with just basic care.
+These vegetables are easy to sow and grow with just basic care.